Nutri-Score Food Labelling: How & When to use it

 In the EU, the Nutri-Score scheme has been adopted by several Member States on a voluntary basis.
 Like the UK’s traffic light system, the Nutri-Score labelling system is a front-of-pack labelling scheme that provides a visual cue for shoppers to compare products and make an informed decision about which they buy.

 It was developed by Santé Publique France (Public Health France) and introduced in the country in 2017.
-The score is calculated using a product’s composition and is represented on a front of pack labelling as a chart using traffic light colours and an alphabetical score from A to E – with A being the better nutritional option, and E being a poorer one.
+The score is calculated using a product’s composition and this is represented on front of pack labelling as a chart using traffic light colours and an alphabetical score from A to E – with A being the better nutritional option, and E being a poorer one.

 What rules govern the use of Nutri-Score?